j2labs/brubeck/docs/INDEX.md

 __Brubeck__ is a flexible Python web framework that aims to make the process of building scalable web services easy.

 The [documentation](readme.html) goes into much more detail about Brubeck's design.
-There, you will find lots of code samples for building request handlers, authentication, rendering templates and more.
+There, you will find lots of code samples for building request handlers, authentication, rendering templates, managing databases and more.

 # Example: Hello World